 Yes – A Secret Garden is multisensory and interactive.
 Participants will be invited to move, to listen, to react, to make choices, to blow….
 A Secret Garden is part workshop, part game and part dance.

-Children are encouraged to move, interact and communicate with the installation on a physical and cognitive level whilst providing an opportunity to be creative.14
+Children are encouraged to move, interact and communicate with the installation on a physical and cognitive level whilst providing an opportunity to be creative.

 Who is A Secret Garden for?

-For children aged 3 - 10 years with learning difficulties and their parents.
-It is entirely fully inclusive and especially suited to children with learning difficulties.
-The work was originally conceived for children with multiple and profound learning difficulties and their families initially in conjunction with the Therapies Department of Edinburgh's Royal Hospital for Sick Children.
+For children aged 3 - 10 years with learning difficulties and their parents or carers.
+It is fully inclusive and especially suited to children with learning difficulties.
+The work was originally conceived for children with mobility issues, including those with multiple and profound learning difficulties in conjunction with the Therapies Department of Edinburgh's Royal Hospital for Sick Children.

 My child has additional physical needs – is it suitable for them to attend?